stephengold/Libbulletjme/README.md

 The project supports the 3 major desktop operating systems:
 Windows, Linux, and macOS.
 Both the x86 and x86-64 architectures are supported for each operating system.
-It occasionally supports Linux on the 64-bit ARM architecture (aarch64), for a total of 7 platforms.
+It also supports Linux on the 64-bit ARM architecture (aarch64), for a total of 7 platforms.

 For each platform, 4 native libraries are distributed: